Kidney Stones Causes & Prevention: Essential Tips for Healthy Kidneys

 Water intakeMaintain consistent fluid intake throughout the day

-Urine colorLight-colored urine generally indicates good hydration
+Urine colorLight-colored urine indicates good hydration

 Physical activityIncrease fluid intake during exercise